Keeping nitrogen on target

 Nitrogen fertilisers can be applied in many different forms.
-These nitrogen-based fertilisers can be artificial (including urea, ammonium nitrate) or organic manures (including cattle slurry, pig slurry, digestate from anaerobic digesters).
+These nitrogen-based fertilisers can be artificial (including urea and ammonium nitrate) or organic manures (including cattle slurry, pig slurry and digestate from anaerobic digesters).

 Only around 50% of applied nitrogen is taken up by crops

 The rest is lost to the air and water or bound to the soil.
 Nitrogen losses can occur in the form of ammonia, nitrate leaching and the release of nitrous oxide into the atmosphere.
 While these losses generally result in an economic cost on farm, they also have a negative impact on the environment.

 Signiﬁcant ammonia losses can occur after the application of urea-based fertilisers.
 Ammonia is an air pollutant.
 A key component of smog, it binds with other pollutants and particles in the atmosphere, leading to negative impacts on human health.
 It is carried long distances by wind and brought down with rainfall, acting as a nitrogen fertiliser far from where it was intended and damaging sensitive natural habitats.

 Nitrate is highly mobile in the soil.
 After heavy rainfall or low plant uptake, nitrate can leach out of the soil proﬁle and accumulate in groundwater, which can be toxic if threshold limits are exceeded.
 Nitrate in surface water bodies stimulates water plant and algae growth.
 As algae and/or water plants decay, the resulting oxygen depletion may, under extreme conditions, lead to mortality in ﬁsh populations.